Omaro-IB/remotetv-fullstack-project/README.md

   - [X] Player should assume 1 second passes every second if playing / no seconds are passing if paused if no SSE)

 #### Plugins
+ - [ ] An OPTION to add to existing TV/Album/Podcast after downloading
  - [X] Python module for plugins to use to register downloaded files
  - [X] Endpoint to get list of plugins: `/plugins` which returns a list of the directory names of all the plugins (which will act as a natural unique ID to reference plugins).
 Organization should be as follows:
 	 - `plugins`